Antonino Russo Giusti

-In 1923 Tommaso Marcellini showed L'eredita dello zio canonico on the Italian mainland for the first time; it was performed at the communal theater of Trapani under its Sicilian title, U tistamentu di lu ziu canonicu.
+In 1923, Tommaso Marcellini showed L'eredita dello zio canonico on the Italian mainland for the first time; it was performed at the communal theatre of Trapani under its Sicilian title, U tistamentu di lu ziu canonicu.
 Marcellini later showed another one of Giusti's plays, Il biberon di papà, giving it the Sicilian title of A sucarola du papà.

 Among Giusti's other plays was Un autore di assalto, a comedy that some branded Pirandellian.
-He authored 27 plays total over the course of his career.
+He authored a total of 27 plays over the course of his career.

 Angelo Musco acquired the rights to L'eredita dello zio canonico, playing the protagonist of a film of the same name produced in 1934; he also played the same character in the film Gatta ci cova.

 Giusti died in Catania in 1957.